Bluegrass Community and Technical College School Images

 Demographics

-Roughly 60% of students at BCTC are female and 40% are male.
-BCTC has a diverse population and a large international student population for a community college.
 Students come from most states and nearly 50 countries.
-BCTC’s office of Multiculturalism and Inclusion promotes multiculturalism and serves as a resource for the many international students at the college.
+The office of Multiculturalism and Inclusion promotes multiculturalism and serves as a resource for the many international students at the college.

 Clubs and Organizations

-BCTC hosts a vibrant diversity of student clubs and organizations.
-In addition to academic clubs, belief-based organizations, and social clubs, notable BCTC extracurricular clubs include the Athena Club, which provides support and advocacy around the lives of people with disabilities; Courier, the student newspaper; and the Socialist Student Union.
+The campus hosts a vibrant diversity of student clubs and organizations.
+In addition to academic clubs, belief-based organizations, and social clubs, notable extracurricular clubs include the Athena Club, which provides support and advocacy around the lives of people with disabilities; Courier, the student newspaper; and the Socialist Student Union.
 The Bluegrass Courier is the online newspaper with student-produced news, editorials, and comics.

 Student Residences